dgiovannelli/dgiovannelli.github.io/_pages/mediaoutreach.md

 # Outreach activities

-**2021** Donato is guest of the Radio program SCARTI RADIOATTIVI (puntata 4) "Cronache dalla Terra di Sotto" (in Italian) within the cultural festival Festivaletteratura di Mantova
+**2021** Donato was guest of the radio program <a href='https://2021.festivaletteratura.it/events/114/'>SCARTI RADIOATTIVI (puntata 4 - in Italian) 'Cronache dalla Terra di Sotto'</a> organized by the eXtemporanea group within FestivaLetteratura of Mantova

 **2021** A short video interview (in Italian) recorded while I was in Iceland sampling the shallow water vents of Strytan appeared in July on the Swiss Radio Television Website.
 You can see the fantastic <a href='https://www.rsi.ch/news/oltre-la-news/Un-puntino-blu-pieno-di-misteri-14197113.html'>full 4 minute interview</a> on the RSI website